-The order of selection shall not affect: a) the acceptance of referrals and applicants; b) the provision of assessment services to determine whether an individual is eligible for vocational rehabilitation services; c) the individual's priority under the order of selection; d) services needed by any eligible individual who has begun to receive services under an individualized plan for employment prior to the effective date of the order of selection, irrespective of the severity of the eligible individual's disability; and e) individuals requiring post-employment services.
+The order of selection shall not affect: a) the acceptance of referrals and applicants; b) the provision of assessment services to determine whether an individual is eligible for vocational rehabilitation services; c) the individual's priority category assignment under the order of selection; and d) services needed by any eligible individual who has begun to receive services under an individualized plan for employment prior to the effective date of the order of selection, irrespective of the severity of the eligible individual's disability.
 The office will ensure that all funding arrangements for providing services under the State plan, including third-party arrangements and awards under the establishment authority, are consistent with the order of selection.